Tabook22/Django/README.md

 ### Django New project and new Application
 ---
-Create a new Djanog project, and then create a new Application we are goint to calle it "addatt" short for add attendence
+Create a new Django project "DUAtt", after that create a new Application.
+We are going to calle it "addatt" short for add attendence
-> django-admin DUAtt
+> django-admin startproject DUAtt
 <br>

+create the appliaiton, you have to enter into the folder DUAtt, which newlly created, then from inside that folder you have to issue the following command:

-> python manage.py startup addatt
+> python manage.py startapp addatt

 This will add a primary app, but we must create other applicaitons, the django project is a list of connected applicaitons.
 But keep in maind the primary app is the main app from which we can call other applicaitons.
 <br>